Your Thyroid asked for this…

 For the body to produce thyroid hormones, particularly one called free T4, it needs an adequate supply of amino acids obtained from proteins.
 If you are not eating enough protein or absorbing it optimally, then your body is NOT getting enough amino acids to create thyroid hormones in the first place.
 With Hashimoto’s, it is critical to support digestion and to consume plenty of protein for free T4-it will help manage the disease better.
 Alternatively, those without Hashimoto’s but with impaired digestion or lacking amino acids in their diet could be showing low free T4 counts and be misdiagnosed with a thyroid condition.

 There are high chances that one of these four things pertains to you in some way.
-It’s rare to see someone who has never dieted, has optimal digestion and protein intake, doesn’t have a clogged liver or who has minimal stress and inflammation in their lifetime, making adrenal or cortisol dysfunction irrelevant.
+It’s rare to see someone who has never dieted, has optimal digestion and protein intake, who doesn’t have a clogged liver, or who has minimal stress and inflammation in their lifetime, making adrenal or cortisol dysfunction irrelevant.

 I want to help you avoid becoming part of this thyroid epidemic!

-I’ve written a TON of blogs about thyroid health and thyroid related health issues to give you all the resources, tools, and pieces of the puzzle you need to support and heal your thyroid naturally.
+I’ve written a TON of blogs about thyroid health and thyroid-related health issues to give you all the resources, tools, and pieces of the puzzle you need to support and heal your thyroid naturally.

 Check out some of my most popular and insightful blogs about your thyroid so you can prevent or potentially reverse any thyroid issues you might encounter….

 Think You Have A Thyroid Problem?
 Read this

 I dive into details about how having a sluggish liver can greatly impact your thyroid function and what you can do to promote optimal thyroid hormone conversion!